499602D2/tg-launchbot/README.md

 	- check for launch notifications intelligently

 		- on API update, check for updated launch times (notification send times) -> clear schedule queue -> schedule next checks for when a notification is supposed to be sent

 	- store LL2 and SpX API data in the same database

+	**Other changes**

+	- add "show changelog" button under /help

+		- or, replace /help with /info?

 	- combine all separate database files into one file with multiple tables

-	- use an in-memory DB to handle all responses

-		- update in-mem DB on API call, push update to disk -> persistence

 	- attempt to split the monolithic file into multiple separate files, starting with the API request functions

 	- index launches by the new unique launch ID instead of launch name

+	- improve json-parsing performance by using pooling

+### 0.7 more backend changes

+	- update from telepot Telegram API wrapper to python-telegram-bot

 	- enable the disabling of postpone notifications

-	- improve json-parsing performance by using pooling
+	- use an in-memory DB to handle all responses

+		- update in-mem DB on API call, push update to disk -> persistence